dthelegend/diss/main.typ

 === *Parallel Exhaustive Search* @tao_work-time_2020
 This algorithm is implemented both sequentially and in parallel and provides a Work-time optimal way to search the entire QUBO space.
 The complexity of this is $O(2^n / p +n^2)$.

+The algorithm has been slightly modified to also maximise $sum x_i$.

 === *Momentum Annealing* @okuyama_binary_2019
 Momentum annealing is similar to simulated annealing as a markov chain process, but unlike simulated annealing, momentum annealing uses a second-order markov chain that uses a bipartite representation of the ising model that then gradually stabilises both sides of the graph to the lowest energy.